 Kirov Parrot Gladiolus

 Gladiolus.
 Dreamy butter-yellow buds open to reveal vanilla-white, super ruffled flowers with a dramatic raspberry-purple lip.
 Height 18-24".
 Bulb size 10+ cm in circ.
-Pkg of 6.

 Plant the corms 6 inches deep, pointed ends up, and 6 inches apart at 2 week intervals.
 Start planting after the last spring frost and continue until the end of June for a long season of bloom.
 Deep planting reduces the need for staking.
-If you are planting glads in a cutting garden (or stealing a row from your vegetable garden), set the corms at the bottom of a trench 8 inches wide by 8 inches deep, covering them with 2 inches of soil initially, then gradually filling in the trench as the plants grow.
+If you are planting Glads for a cutting garden (or stealing a row from your vegetable garden), set the corms at the bottom of a trench 8 inches wide by 8 inches deep, covering them with 2 inches of soil initially, then gradually filling in the trench as the plants grow.

 Glads do best in full sun in a light, evenly moist soil.
 A light application of a low nitrogen fertilizer can be used at planting time.
 Glads need plenty of water during growth but they also must have good drainage.
 Staking is usually necessary after the plants are 12 inches high, or you can try hilling up soil around the stems to a height of 6 inches.